aptech/docs/docs/CR-dlibrary.rst

 -  `dlibrary` recognizes a default directory in which to look for dynamic libraries.
-You can specify this by setting the variable *dlib_path* in ``gauss.cfg``.
+You can specify this by setting the variable *dlib_path* in :file:`gauss.cfg`.
 Set it to point to a single directory, not a sequence of directories. `sysstate`, `case 24`, may also be used to get and set this default.